linode/docs/docs/guides/databases/couchdb/using-couchdb-on-ubuntu-2004/index.md

 ## Usage Examples

 CouchDB shines in its straightforward integration with web applications.
 The following examples aim to demonstrate this by using CouchDB for a simple messaging application.
-The examples are written in pseudo code, and they should be readily adaptable to most popular programming languages for web applications.
+The examples are written in pseudo-code, and they should be readily adaptable to the most popular programming languages for web applications.

 You can find the small dataset used in these examples [here](example-db.json).
 If you would like to follow along, you can import the dataset using the following cURL command.
-Make sure you are in the same directory as the`example-db.json` file, and make sure you have already created the `messaging-db` database used in these examples:
+Make sure you are in the same directory as the `example-db.json` file and make sure you have already created the `messaging-db` database used in the following examples:

         curl -H 'Content-Type: application/json' \
              -X POST http://admin:password@127.0.0.1:5984/messaging-db/_bulk_docs \
              -d @example-db.json

 1. The dataset already includes a custom index for sorting by a `date_time` field.
-However, for reference in creating your own indices, here is the the JSON used to generate this index.
+However, for reference in creating your indices, here is the JSON used to generate this index.
 You can execute it using a cURL command like the one in the note above:

         {
             "index": {